JYU-IBA/potku/README.md

 # Potku

-Potku is a simulation and analysis software for time-of-flight elastic recoil detection analysis (ToF-ERDA).
+Potku is a simulation and analysis software for Time-of-Flight Elastic Recoil Detection Analysis (ToF-ERDA).
 The software can be run on Windows, Linux and macOS.

-This repository contains the Python source code for Potku's graphical user interface (Qt5) as well as the source code for programs that perform most of the number crunching, written in C. These software are in separate submodules, please see the instructions below if you want to run the development version.
+This repository contains the Python source for the Qt 5 graphical user interface.
+Most of the number cruching is done by programs written in C.
+The source code of these is separate repositories on GitHub and are included as Git [Submodules](external/submodules), please see the instructions below on how to acquire the source code and compile the C codes e.g. if you wish to develop Potku.

+For most users it is recommended to download one of the ready to run (all dependencies included) binary packages, which are available on the [releases page](https://github.com/JYU-IBA/potku/releases).
-Ready to run binary packages are available on the releases page of this repository.
-Additionally older binary packages are available on the
+Additionally older binary packages are available on the [official website](https://www.jyu.fi/science/en/physics/research/infrastructures/accelerator-laboratory/pelletron/potku/).
-[official website](https://www.jyu.fi/science/en/physics/research/infrastructures/accelerator-laboratory/pelletron/potku/).

     Copyright (C) 2013-2024 Potku developers